jesseoverright/vagrant-wp/README.md

 # Getting Started

 ## Requirements
 Your machine needs to have [VirtualBox](http://www.virtualbox.org) and [Vagrant](http://www.vagrantup.com) installed.
 If you want Vagrant to automatically update your hosts file, install the [hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater) Vagrant plugin.
+For automatic database backups, install the [Triggers](https://github.com/emyl/vagrant-triggers) Vagrant plugin.

 ## Configuring WordPress

 Vagrant-WP will automatically install the latest version of Wordpress and configure wp-config.php.
 It will create a `wordpress` user with password `wordpress` and database `wordpress`.

 ### WP Database

-Vagrant-WP will import `content.sql` from the parent directory into the database if the file exists.
-You can change the default MySQL root password (`rootpass`) or wordpress database credentials by editing the variables in `provision.sh`.
+Vagrant-WP will import `database.sql` from the parent directory into the database if the file exists.
+You can change the wordpress database credentials by editing the variables in `provision.sh`.

+If the Vagrant Triggers plugin has been installed, Vagrant will automatically backup the database into `database.sql` when you issue the `vagrant destroy` command.

 ### wp-content